raspiweather/raspiweather/README.md

 Installation for Raspberry Pi
 =============================
 </b>NOTE!</b> Make sure you have confgured the date and time on your Raspberry Pi properly, and make sure you have expanded the filesystem with raspi-config.
+Also make sure that any other web servers running are either not using port 80 or are disabled and stopped.

 1. Install packages
 ```